Switzerland

 Transfer Pricing Documentation

 There is no formal transfer pricing documentation requirement in Switzerland.
-However, Swiss tax laws require the drafting of documents to reconcile tax returns filed.
+Conversely, Swiss tax laws require drafting documents to reconcile tax returns filed.
 If a taxpayer does not draft supporting documents, the burden of proof passes to the taxpayer.
 If the Swiss tax authorities question the transfer prices, the taxpayer must provide supporting documents and information demonstrating the economic and commercial reasons for the transactions with related parties.

 The Master File and the Local Report must not be automatically filed before the Swiss federal tax authorities together with the Swiss corporate income tax return but at the request of the Swiss tax authorities.